 The ethos of our school is one where every person feels valued and accepted for who they are.
 We are proud of our Spectrum group and the fact that we allow people to be different and pursue their own interests.
 We have a whole range of extra-curricular activities, some of which cater for minority interests such as the Dr Who club.
 Students do a lot of debating in the 6th form which allows them to become skilled in putting forward their views and listening to others.

 We contribute to our community in many ways.
-We are very involved in charity work and last year raised thousands of pounds for the charities we support such as Lepra, British Heart Foundation and Marie Curie Trust.
-Some of our fundraising helps to support local groups such as Ravenscliffe Special School and St Augustine’s Centre for Refugees and Asylum Seekers.
+We are very involved in charity work and even during the pandemic have raised thousands of pounds for local charities such as Ravenscliffe Special School and St Augustine’s Centre for Refugees and Asylum Seekers and the local food bank – Ebenezer.

 We do lots of voluntary work in our local community either via the Duke of Edinburgh scheme or individually.
-More recently we have been involved with The Friends of Lister Lane Cemetery, Halifax Almshouses and Manor Heath Park.
+More recently we have been involved with The Friends of Lister Lane Cemetery, Halifax Almshouses and Ravenscliffe Special School.

 Tolerance of Different Faiths and Beliefs

 In RS lessons students learn about different world religions to give them a much better understanding of what people believe.
-We visit places of worship such as a Christian church, a Buddhist temple and a mosque.
-They also understand that some people choose to not follow a religion.
-Through our assembly themes, we highlight important days which different religions celebrate and respect.
-One of the Crossley Heath traditions is an annual carol service held at St Paul’s, King Cross where we sing carols and hear readings from the bible.
+We visit all types of places of worship such as a Christian church, a Buddhist temple and a mosque.
+Students also understand that some people choose to not follow a religion.
+Through our assembly themes and tutorial group challenges, we highlight important festival/worship days which different religions celebrate.
+We also try to recognise faith events in a secular fashion so all can be included, examples include our Christmas lunch and different food menus during other faith festivals.
 In school, we have a dedicated quiet space where people can go to pray or reflect.
+We have student leaders whose remit is to focus on diversity; this is a large and vibrant group.
+Recently, we held a whole school diversity day which included music, guest speakers, foods and dress examples.
+We have a number of cultural dress non uniform days were students can wear and display cultural and heritage clothes.
+Our school values are intertwined with respect for all cultures, races, identities and backgrounds.